jjosef/weather-app/README.md

 [weather-icons-react](https://najens.github.io/weather-icons-react/) a simple library of weather-related icons to spice up the app a little bit.

+# Deploying

+Deploying the app will publish it to a Google Storage bucket via Github Actions.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).